victorths/conduit/conduit/doc/source/docs/testing/mock.md

 # Mocking External Services

-An Conduit application often communicates with another server.
+A Conduit application often communicates with another server.
 For example, an application might make requests to the GitHub API to collect analytics about a team's workflow.
 When running automated tests, consuming the actual GitHub API isn't feasible - because GitHub will probably rate limit you and because the data being returned is constantly changing.

 To solve this problem, you can create "mocks" of a service during testing.
 Conduit has two testing utilities for this purpose - `MockServer` and `MockHTTPServer` - in the `conduit/test` library.